ngreifer/WeightIt/README.md

 Desirable qualities include small coefficients of variation close to 0 and large effective sample sizes.

-Finally, we can estimate the effect of the treatment usng a weighted outcome, accounting for estimation of the weights in the standard error of the effect estimate:
+Finally, we can estimate the effect of the treatment using a weighted outcome model, accounting for estimation of the weights in the standard error of the effect estimate:

 ``` r
 fit <- lm_weightit(re78 ~ treat, data = lalonde,